 After decades at Univision, broadcaster Pablo Ramírez starts a new era with MLS and Apple

-Pablo Ramírez still remembers a time back before Major League Soccer launched, when he took part in an open player tryout for the San Jose Earthquakes (who originally began as the San Jose Clash before rebranding in 2000 to the name that goes back to the North American Soccer League club founded in 1974).
+Jan.
+11—Pablo Ramírez still remembers a time back before Major League Soccer launched, when he took part in an open player tryout for the San Jose Earthquakes (who originally began as the San Jose Clash, before rebranding in 2000 to the name that goes back to the North American Soccer League club founded in 1974).

 It was nearly 30 ago now, and the exact date is lost to history.
 But just about everything since then in Ramírez's public life has been well-preserved.